arne-schroppe/states/README.md

 EOF
 ```
 Note that variable names must begin with uppercase letters and that a variable
 binding must end with a semicolon.

-The results can be further refined in a filter block:
+You can further refine the results in a filter-block:

 ```
 states << EOF